metayeti/mINI/README.md

 # mINI

-** STILL IN DEVELOPMENT - DON'T USE!!! **
+Version: 0.9.0

 This is a tiny C++ utility library for manipulating INI files.

 It conforms to the following format:
 - section and key names are case insensitive
 - whitespace around sections, keys and values is ignored
-- empty section or key names are ignored
+- empty section and key names are ignored
 - keys that do not belong to a section are ignored
 - comments are lines that begin with a semicolon
 - trailing comments are only allowed on section lines

-Files are read on demand in one fell swoop, after which the data is kept in memory and is ready to be manipulated.
+Files are read on demand in one go, after which the data is kept in memory and is ready to be manipulated.
 Files are closed after read or write operations.
 This utility supports lazy writing, which only writes changes and updates and preserves custom formatting and comments.
 A lazy write invoked by a `write()` call will read the output file, find which changes have been made, and update the file accordingly.
 If performance is a strong issue and/or you only need to generate files, use `generate()` instead.

 Section and key order is preserved on read and write operations.
 Iterating through data will take the same order as the original file or the order in which keys were added to the structure.